 What Is A Brown Banded Cockroach?

-The brown-banded cockroach, scientifically named as Supella Longipalpa, belongs to the family Ectobiidae and the genus Supella.
-These cockroaches may be found throughout the whole structure, primarily in drier and warmer locations.
-Their diet comprises of a wide variety of items such as decaying matter and glue or paste.
+These cockroaches may be found throughout the whole structure, primarily in drier and warmer locations; their diet comprises a wide variety of items such as decaying matter and glue or paste.

 What Do Brown Banded Cockroaches Look Like?

 Denotatively named, the brown-banded roaches have two light-colored bands across their bodies, specifically athwart the wings and abdomen.

 They have six long and spiny legs like every cockroach species, enabling them to run swiftly on many kinds of surfaces; other traits they share in common with distinct cockroach groups are oval bodies and two antennae.

 Full-grown male banded cockroaches possess a pair of wings reaching beyond the pointed ends of their abdomens.